obsidian-dot-dev/openFPGA-AtariSystem1/README.md

 Atari-System-1-compatible FPGA core for Analogue Pocket.

-Based on the FPGA Atari System 1 core by d18c7db, ported from the [MiSTer version](https://github.com/MiSTer-devel/Arcade-Atari-system1_MiSTer).
+Based on the FPGA Atari System 1 core by d18c7db (Alex), ported from the [MiSTer version](https://github.com/MiSTer-devel/Arcade-Atari-system1_MiSTer).

 ## Compatibility

-Supports all five games that run on the Atari System 1 hardware:
+Supports all five Atari System 1 games that run on the original FPGA core:

 * Indiana Jones and the Temple of Doom
 * Marble Madness